re-framejs/re-framejs/docs/CodeWalkthrough.md

 When it comes to establishing initial application state, you'll notice the use of `dispatch-sync`, rather than `dispatch`.
-This is a cheat which ensures that a correct structure exists in `app-db` before any subscriptions or event handlers run.
+This is a cheat which ensures that a correct structure exists in `appDb` before any subscriptions or event handlers run.

 ## Summary